 The Company's Acetyl Chain segment includes the integrated chain of intermediate chemistry, emulsion polymers, ethylene vinyl acetate ("EVA") polymers, redispersible powders ("RDP"), and acetate tow businesses.
 The Company's intermediate chemistry business produces and supplies acetyl products, including acetic acid, vinyl acetate monomer, acetic anhydride and acetate esters.
 These products are generally used as starting materials for colorants, paints, adhesives, coatings and pharmaceuticals.
 It also produces organic solvents and intermediates for pharmaceutical, agricultural and chemical products.
 The Company's emulsion polymers business is a leading global producer of vinyl acetate-based emulsions and develops products and application technologies to improve performance, create value and drive innovation in applications such as paints and coatings, adhesives, construction, glass fiber, textiles and paper.
 The Company's EVA polymers business is a leading North American manufacturer of a full range of specialty EVA resins and compounds, as well as select grades of low-density polyethylene.
 The Company's EVA polymers products are used in many applications, including flexible packaging films, lamination film products, hot melt adhesives, automotive parts and carpeting.
-The Company's RDP business is a leading producer of producer of products that have applications in a number of building and construction applications including flooring, plasters, insulation, tiling and waterproofing.
-The Company's acetate tow business serves consumer-driven applications and is a leading global producer and supplications.
+The Company's RDP business is a leading producer of products that have applications in a number of building and construction applications including flooring, plasters, insulation, tiling and waterproofing.
+The Company's acetate tow business serves consumer-driven applications and is a leading global producer and supplier of acetate tow and acetate flake, primarily used in filter products applications.